About Us

 Take on College works to nurture the learning and growth of our community of diverse mentors and mentees.
 We specialize in working with first-generation and low-income students, to bridge the access gap in higher education equity.

 Hi, I’m Alan Nava, president of Take on College and a passionate advocate for advancing equity and opportunity.
-I’m currently pursuing a Master’s degree in User Experience/User Interface Research and Design at the University of Michigan School of Information, where I combine academic rigor with lived experience to inform my work.
+I graduated from a Master’s degree in User Experience/User Interface Research and Design at the University of Michigan School of Information, where I combine academic rigor with lived experience to inform my work.

 As a first-generation migrant and college student, I earned my undergraduate degree at the University of Michigan, majoring in International Studies and minoring in Latinx Studies and Community Action and Social Change.
 These fields laid the foundation for my commitment to empowering marginalized communities through education and meaningful engagement.